fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/kafka.md

 	w.Write([]byte("Successfully sent to request-topic")) }
 ```
+{{% notice info %}}
+The above example is recommended for development purposes only.
+For production purposes, you can checkout [YAML specs](https://fission.io/docs/usage/spec/).
+If you want to use spec with SASL, you can checkout this [example](https://github.com/fission/examples/tree/keda-kafka-go-consumer/samples/kafka-keda).
+{{% /notice %}}

 We are now ready to package this code and create a function so that we can execute it later.
 Following commands will create a environment, package and function.